mikebiz/bmobile/docs/ideation-prompts.md

 ```

 ### There are some key concepts that exist today or would like to be added:
-* Windows Service written in C++20 (new)
+- Windows Service written in C++20 (new)
-* Core Service and coding guidelines follow that of ATL (existing)
+- Core Service and coding guidelines follow that of ATL (existing)
-* Network Protocol UDP (existing)
+- Network Protocol UDP (existing)
-* Registered I/O RIO (new)
+- Registered I/O RIO (new)
-* Windows Threadpool (existing)
+- Windows Threadpool (existing)
-* Network packets are opaque to the server.
+- Network packets are opaque to the server.
 The server will be agnostic to the content of the packets and is capable of routing from 1 or more sources (publishers)  to 1 or more destination (subscribers)
-* The service will have an in-memory route table that is updated from a database store in near real-time through messages delivered by MSMQ (existing)
+- The service will have an in-memory route table that is updated from a database store in near real-time through messages delivered by MSMQ (existing)
-* Zero memcpy between published message and subscribed message.
+- Zero memcpy between published message and subscribed message.
 A common pool of pre-allocated memory is used (existing)
-* Meta data and Publishing Point, Publisher, and Subscriber data is persisted in MS SQL Server (existing)
+- Meta data and Publishing Point, Publisher, and Subscriber data is persisted in MS SQL Server (existing)
-* MSMQ is used as the mechanism to pass synchronization messages between the servers
+- MSMQ is used as the mechanism to pass synchronization messages between the servers
-* A layered design between modules that make up the service based on Hexagonal Architecture influencing dependency injection and inversion of control (new)
+- A layered design between modules that make up the service based on Hexagonal Architecture influencing dependency injection and inversion of control (new)
-* Logging in Windows, Recommended eventing and performance measurements (new)
+- Logging in Windows, Recommended eventing and performance measurements (new)

 The first phase of this effort will focus on design and documenting the design of the system (the service and supporting modules) in Plant UML.

 ### Service Modules:
 Some Ideas for these modules include but are not limited to:
-* Network
+- Network
-* Storage
+- Storage
-* Security
+- Security
-* Routing
+- Routing
-* Publishing
+- Publishing
-* Metadata Support and Maintenance
+- Metadata Support and Maintenance

 Once the supporting modules have been identified and agreed to, we will work on the diagrams based on PlantUML which will include but not be limited to:
-* Deployment diagram to capture the layers of the modules
+- Deployment diagram to capture the layers of the modules
-* Sequence diagrams to document events the service will handle
+- Sequence diagrams to document events the service will handle
-* State transition diagrams of various modules and the Publishing points, publishers, and subscribers.
+- State transition diagrams of various modules and the Publishing points, publishers, and subscribers.

 ### Items to include:
-* **Hexagonal Architecture** - How can I incorporate this into the design of the service.
+- **Hexagonal Architecture** - How can I incorporate this into the design of the service.
 Include things in Dependency Injection and Dependency Inversion Principle.
 Driver->module (driven) | (driver)->module
-* **Unit tests** -  What is the best strategy for creating Unit Test, Functional Test, Integration Test?
+- **Unit tests** -  What is the best strategy for creating Unit Test, Functional Test, Integration Test?
 What are some creative ways to execute these?
-* **PlantUML** - Minimal coverage of modules, event handling through sequence diagrams, and STDs
+- **PlantUML** - Minimal coverage of modules, event handling through sequence diagrams, and STDs

+## Initial Prompt:
+In the initial prompt, I want to focus on developing understanding of the [legacy-source](https://github.com/mikebiz/bmobile/tree/main/docs/legacy-source)  and the buildout of the \
+design of the modules and overall service by developing the strategy on what service modules to create and a layer diagram of how they relate to oneanother.
+- Review the entirity of this document
+- Review the legacy source code
+- Review the header "Service Modules" above and begin to work through the ideation of how to modularize the existing service design.
+I would like to use some concept  like Hexagonal Architecture
+- All design artifacts should be developed using PlantUML so that it can be saved and currated in the github repo